swimit/swim-academy/README.md

 Public `Services` and `Lanes` form a SWIM API (streaming API over web-sockets).

-We again refer you to the [SWIM Academy Wiki](https://github.com/swimit/swim-academy/wiki) for a detailed overview of these SWIM concepts.
+We again refer you to the [SWIM developer site]([SWIM developer site](https://developer.swim.ai) for a detailed overview of these SWIM concepts.

 There are just three steps to build a SWIM Application.